What is a Blepharoplasty?

 If you are a contact lens wearer, you won’t be able to wear them for at least two weeks.
-Within two or three days of the surgery, you’ll be able to use a computer, watch television, and read comfortably, although it may be 7-10 days or so before you feel able to face the public and go back to work.
-Most people are “back to normal” by two weeks after surgery, but healing continues and isn’t really complete until a year or more after surgery (scars can continue to improve throughout your life).
+Within two or three days of the surgery, you’ll be able to use a computer, watch television, and read comfortably.
+It may be 7-10 days or so before you feel comfortable to face the public and go back to work.
+Most people are “back to normal” by two weeks after surgery.
+Healing will continue and isn’t really complete until a year or more after surgery (scars can continue to improve throughout your life).
 Once Dr. Fante has given you the go-ahead, you will be able to wear makeup to hide any bruising you still have.
 In the interests of helping it fully subside, avoid smoking and drinking excessive alcohol.

 You can speed your healing time by taking rest seriously.
 Prop yourself up in bed with pillows and watch TV, do social media, or read to pass the time.
 Let yourself doze off as much as you want, so long as you stay on your back.
 A comfortable recliner is great for this, too.

 If you notice extra sensitivity to wind, sun, or other bright lights, avoid them, or wear good sunglasses.
 Dr. Fante will give you some special sunblock for the eyelids if needed.

 Do not worry if the little scars remain pink for several months afterward.
-They will eventually become no more than a thin whitish line in the eyelid crease that is only visible when your eyes are closed.
+They will eventually become no more than a thin whitish line in the eyelid crease.
+It will only be visible when you close your eyes.
 They’ll be more than offset by the refreshed and youthful look your face will have.
 With good post-op self-care, you can expect to enjoy the new, younger you for many years to come.

 Schedule a Consultation

-You’ll be very pleased with your new look.
+You’ll be very happy with your new look.
 Insurance may even cover your reconstructive eyelid surgery!
 Dr. Fante is always available to answer questions and provide support.
-If you think Blepharoplasty is right for you, call (303) 839-1616 to schedule a consultation today!
+If you think blepharoplasty is right for you, call (303) 839-1616 to schedule a consultation today!